Ulmus parvifolia 'Emer I': Description

-Athena is a small tree rarely exceeding 6 m in height, with a slightly broader, dense and rounded crown.
+is a small tree rarely exceeding 6 m in height, with a slightly broader, dense and rounded crown.
 The leaves are a medium, glossy green, turning drab brown in autumn.
 The exfoliating, mottled bark is considered very attractive.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.
 As with the species overall, damage caused by Japanese Beetle is relatively slight.